-So you’ve taken the leap and gone freelance.
+So you’ve taken the leap and gone freelance firstly consider how to become a web designer.
 What next?
 You need a great looking website – which shouldn’t pose a problem!
 You’ll probably want to get up to speed on marketing and branding your services.
 And you need to build up a client base.

 But have you thought about your all-important finances?
 It’s good to have a system in place for when the first invoices are paid and money starts coming in.